chlm1556/Ergodone-keyboard/README.md

 ```

 If you don't get any error at this point it means you've successfully flashed the ergodone.

 If you get something like : "Unable to open device" it means your keyboard wasn't in flashing mode.

-Feel free to modify the Excel file to meet
+Feel free to modify the Excel file to meet other languages or configuration, if you do I can add them to this repository. :)

 # Credits too :

-Special thanks to Manolo on the [bepo forum](https://forum.bepo.fr/).
+Manolo on the [bepo forum](https://forum.bepo.fr/).
 (The excel was also made by him)

 Kairyu for the tkg-toolkit